simplex-chat/simplex-chat/docs/guide/chat-profiles.md

 - Transfer the database file to this device.
 - Download SimpleX and install it on your new device.
-- Create chat profile by following the steps in [Create yout first chat profile](#create-yout-first-chat-profile).
+- Create chat profile by following the steps in [Create your first chat profile](#create-yout-first-chat-profile).
 - Tap on your user profile image in the upper right-hand corner of the screen to open Settings.
 - Select "Database passphrase & export".
 - Disable chat by tapping the switch on "Chat is running".